-During the reporting period, the Group did not involve in any non-compliance incidents relating to employment, health and safety, and labor standards that have significant impact on the Group.
+During the Reporting Period, the Group did not involve in any non-compliance incidents relating to employment, health and safety, and labor standards that have significant impact on the Group.

-VI.
-OPERATING PRACTICES
+V. OPERATING PRACTICES

-Supply Chain Management
+1. Supply Chain Management

 The Group conveys its concerns on environmental issues to its suppliers and business partners, and expects them to implement similar practices.
 We serve to maintain long-term, stable and strategic cooperative relationships with leading suppliers, and co-develop with its suppliers on the basis of equality to achieve a win-win situation.
 In order to establish an efficient and green supply chain system, we select suppliers and service providers with good credit history, reputable, high product and service quality, proven track records of environmental compliance and sound commitment to social responsibility.
+There was no major supplier due to the business nature.

-Service Responsibility
+2. Service Responsibility

 The Group understand that customers' satisfaction is vital to its sustainable development and long term business growth.
 Therefore, the Group adheres to the core philosophy of "strictness, standardization, prudence, integrity and innovation", is customer-centric, strives to exceed customers' expectations, and provides customers with high-quality services in a pragmatic manner.
+During the Reporting Period, the Group did not receive complaints relating to its services.